ggsavin/voting-games/project-book/_build/html/_sources/terminology.md

 [Reinforcement Learning](Single-RL) is a training method wherein an agent takes an action in an environment and is either rewarded or punished while transitioning to a new state.
 This is repeated until the agent reaches a terminal state.
 Ideally an agent will learn an optimal *policy* that maps observations to actions through many interactions in their environment.

-When it comes to [Multi-Agent Learning](Multi-Agent-RL), multiple agents are either leaarning in a decentralized manner, or being directed by a central policy.
+When it comes to [Multi-Agent Learning](Multi-Agent-RL), multiple agents are either learning in a decentralized manner, or being directed by a central policy.
 The dynamic nature of of Multi-Agent systems make learning much more challenging, although certain algorithms such as PPO and DQN still work.

 Agents can learn using value-based, policy-based and model-based algorithms.
 A good taxonomy of different types of algorithms can be seen in the diagram below.